 In most high-volume production lines, standard tests usually include electrical tests like ICT (In-Circuit Test) or MDA (Manufacturing Defect Analyzer), along with functional verification tests (FVT).
 However, these tests mainly confirm that the assembly process is okay—for example, checking for open or short circuits, or whether components were placed correctly.

 But over time, things can change.
 Component suppliers might deliver parts with slightly different quality levels, or they may switch materials.
 Many products also involve second-source suppliers, and the factory’s own processes might be adjusted.
 All of these changes in components and processes can cause the final product’s reliability or lifespan to drift away from what was originally designed.
+To maintain product quality at a consistent level during mass production, ORT testing was therefore introduced.

 That’s why ORT exists—to help keep the overall product quality stable and consistent, even as production continues over time.

-Related reading: What’s the difference between Quality and Reliability?
+Related reading: What’s the Difference Between Quality and Reliability?

 What’s the difference between ORT and REL (Reliability) Testing?